Rocksrock18/Youtube-Playlist-Randomizer/README.md

    - The order can be reshuffled at any time.
 4. Additional playlists can be appended to the list, and the order will be shuffled again.

-### Working with Large Playlists

-If a playlist has more than 100 videos in it, only the first 100 will be generated. **Luckily, there is a workaround.**

-* By splitting the large playlists into 100 video chunks, each additional playlist can be appended until every video is in the mix.
-* YouTube does not currently have a way to easily split playlists, so this will have to be done manually.

 ## Accessibility

 Certain playlists/videos cannot be accessed due to their privacy level.
 Any playlist that is **private**,